Benefits of immunisation

 Immunisation is a simple and effective way of protecting yourself and your family.

 Immunisation works by triggering the immune system to fight against certain diseases.
 If a vaccinated person comes in contact with these diseases, their immune system is able to respond more effectively.
 This either prevents the disease from developing or reduces the severity.

-All vaccines used in Australia undergo extensive research and must be approved for use by the Therapeutic Goods Administration (TGA), who monitors the safety of medicines in Australia.
-Before a vaccine can be licensed, it is rigorously tested in thousands of people in progressively larger clinical trials over several years to ensure it is safe and works.
+All vaccines used in Australia must be approved for use by the Therapeutic Goods Administration (TGA), who monitors the safety of medicines in Australia.
+Before a vaccine can be licensed, it is rigorously tested over several years to ensure it is safe and that it works.